Posted by & filed under Blog, Data Cabling.

 • Patch Leads

 Each of these components costs more in Cat6 cabling.
-However the larger the installation the less the overall percentage increase in cost it will be.
-In summary Cat6 cabling will be approximately 15% more when compared with Cat5e cabling
+However, the larger the installation, the less the overall percentage increase in cost will be.
+In summary, Cat6 cabling will be approximately 15% more when compared with Cat5e cabling

-In addition due to the larger size of Cat6 in some cases larger containment will be required. generally on a new installation this will not make much difference as different containment can be chosen.
-However in a situation when there is containment in place but not suitable then a swap out cost can be incurred.
+In addition, due to Cat6’s larger size, in some cases, larger containment will be required.
+Generally, on a new installation, this will not make much difference as different containment can be chosen.
+However, if containment is in place but not suitable, a swap-out cost may be incurred.

-For similar articles with regards to Difference between Cat5 and Cat6 please visit our Knowledge Center HERE
+For similar articles regarding the difference between Cat5 and Cat6, please visit our Knowledge Center HERE

 Fiber Optic Cabling London Quotation